-Faculty are committed to a creative alliance between teaching and research, as well as constructive dialogues between different theoretical perspectives.
+Faculty are committed to a creative alliance between teaching and research, as well as constructive dialogues among different theoretical perspectives.

-Our topical specialties include transnational migrations, violence and human rights, environmental and political movements, human motivations, human variations, human health, and human evolution.
+Our topical specialties include transnational migrations, violence and human rights, environmental and political movements, issues of development and sustainability, human variations, human health, and human evolution.

 Our geographic specialties include Latin America, Africa, South Asia, Europe, and North America.

 Our students learn methods for studying peoples and cultures in the field.
 We encourage students to plan summer work, internships, and course work in light of their general career objectives.
 They also develop theoretical tools for the critical analysis of human issues.
 Many of our students spend a term abroad, and most develop their experiences into senior capstone papers and honors theses.

 In addition, many of our majors pursue concentrations and minors in:

 - Human Rights and Humanitarianism